djeada/Statistics-Notes/notes/time_series/time_series_modeling.md

 | seasonal model | seasonal difference |  |  |  |  |  |

 The chosen model should be the simplest candidate that captures the important structure and performs acceptably on future-like data.
 A lower in-sample criterion paired with poor residuals is a warning, not a victory.

-### Visual companions

-The diagnostic figures are integrated with the corresponding modeling decisions above: detrending before specification, residual ACF and Ljung-Box for remaining linear dependence, variance and distribution plots for uncertainty assumptions, structural-break plots for parameter stability, and the temporal split for forecast validation.
-Together they form a coherent diagnostic sequence rather than a post-hoc gallery.